Jose Siri Preview, Player Props: Rays vs. Rockies

 Jose Siri At The Plate

-- Siri has had at least one RBI in 39.0% of his games this year (32 of 82), with more than one RBI 14 times (17.1%).
-He has also been responsible for three or more of his team's runs in four contests.
+- Siri has an RBI in 33 of 83 games this year, with multiple RBI in 14 of them.
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.